 Privacy and tech justice are truly community and systemic issues – interconnecting with many other rights, and intersecting with pretty much every other social justice and systemic equity issue that we face.

 After decades of companies and government agencies exploiting people’s data without any accountability — feeding our data into algorithmic systems that reinforce discrimination in policing, housing, finance, education, healthcare, immigration, employment, and other basic rights and liberties — the tide is turning in the favor of strong regulation.
+As research money dumps into AI, and Microsoft owns the largest share, having purchased Open AI… a lot of these issues are literally playing out right here in WA State.

 The focus of our work ahead is to:

-- work in coalition with communities, privacy, and tech justice organizing efforts and organizations – both state and national – and grow a powerful network able to take on big tech;
+- Work in coalition with communities, privacy, and tech justice organizing efforts and organizations – both state and national – continuing to grow a powerful network able to take on big tech;

-- continue to advocate effectively for people’s data privacy and tech justice laws;
+- Continue to advocate effectively for people’s data privacy and tech justice laws;

-- provide resources and education for how community members can protect their and each other’s privacy;
+- Provide resources and education for how community members can protect their and each other’s privacy;